434huzaifa/Microprocessor-based-automatic-door-opener/README.md

 - Proteus
 - Keil
 # Notes
--You have to import this library in proteus.
+- You have to import this library in proteus.
 [PIR Sensor](https://www.theengineeringprojects.com/2016/01/pir-sensor-library-proteus.html)
--Learn basic about PIR sensor.
+- Learn basic about PIR sensor.
 And how to use it in proteus [How to use PIR sensor in Proteus and application](https://www.youtube.com/watch?v=XKNlsKJFXTE)